Samer-Alnajjar/City-Explorer/README.md

 -->

 - 2/21/2021 3:15 Pm - Application now has function to request a city and it will get the longitude and latitude for that location

+- 2/21/2021 4:30 Pm - Application now has a function to send the weather data when accessing the weather route.

 ## Credits and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->